Tengyun-Mo/buildLibrealsense2TX2/README.md

 $ ./buildPatchedKernel.sh

 On the stock Jetson TX2 install, there is no zImage in the boot directory.So we just copy the Image file over.Note that if you are compiling on an external device, like a SSD, you should probably copy this over to the internal eMMC if that is where the Jetson boots.

-==NOTE==:Make sure where the Image file on TX2 turely is,and cover to it by Image file under image directory.
+NOTE:Make sure where the Image file on TX2 turely is,and cover to it by Image file under image directory.

 $ sudo cp ./image/Image /boot